saurabhannadate93/saurabhannadate93.github.io/_posts/2019-03-15-Luxury-European-Hotels-Predicting-Guest-Review-Scores-Based-on-Hotel-Reviews.md

 </figcaption>
 </figure>

-Based on the variables available to us, we focused on 4 distinct feature groups: features of the guest, the distinct perks of each hotel, outside factors that could affect the customer’s stay, and finally, features of the review itself.
+Based on the variables available to us, we focused on 4 distinct feature groups:
+- features of the guest
+- distinct perks of each hotel
+- outside factors that could affect the customer’s stay
+- features of the review text itself

 To determine a hotel’s “usual” guest, we used the customer tags related to each stay.
 The tags included information such as whether the trip was for leisure or business, whether the guest was traveling with a family, the length of stay, and the type of room.
 We started by aggregating these at a hotel level to assign tags to the hotels.
 We only aggregated the tags from highly rated reviews so the tags would be indicative of that hotel’s particular expertise.
 We then used TF-IDF (Term Frequency - Inverse Document Frequency) to determine the importance of each tag, by using each tag as a term and the hotel’s aggregated tags as the document.
 We ended up with 7 broad categories: trip type, room type, luxury room type, view type, access type, time of stay, and whether the guest was provided free services.
 For each of these categories, every hotel was assigned its top tag, i.e. tags for which it received great reviews.
 Once we had the hotel tags, we created a compatibility score variable that captured hotel and customer compatibility.
 We assigned the customer tags to each of the 7 broad categories.
 We then compared the customer tags to the hotel tags for each of the categories, adding one to the compatibility score for each tag that matched.